yagebu/dotfiles/README.md

 I'm currently using sway as window manager.
 Suspend/resume is handled by systemd and default settings.
 TLP for energy saving.
 NetworkManager for wifi.
-SDDM as login manager.
-Swaylock provides the lockscreen and is started by systemd.
+SDDM as login manager. swaylock provides the lockscreen and is started by systemd.

 ## Other programs

 * Browser: Firefox with vimium.
 * Email: mutt, offlineimap, and msmtp
 * Media player: mpv.
-* PDF: zathura with mupdf backend, Skim on OS X.
+* PDF: zathura with mupdf backend.
 * Music: cmus as player and beets for management.

 ## Keyboard layout